lutierigb/shell-things/oputus-releasenotes.md

 # Release Notes

+## 2024May08
+- bug fix: profits calculation now include positions that have been manually closed
+- refactoring: Current DTP level and source are now global variables updated only when there is a change

+## 2024May02
+- Breaking change: Authorization codes algorithm changed.
+New auth codes will have to be issued.
+Now the same code will work in multiple MT/accounts as long as they are all part of the same account in the broker
+- bug fix: EOD message would report the wrong number of buys when there was a holiday and the broker didn't update the symbol hours

+## 2024May01-01
+- adding weighthed average input.
+Default is still simple

 ## 2024May01
 - Remote control is now a thing!
 You can place special orders to control the EA.
 Reads the docs: https://github.com/lutierigb/shell-things/blob/main/oputus-readme.md#remote-control